P-Layer-app/download/README.md

 Important:

 1. Smart silence-based crossfade is not applied to tracks played inside break sessions.
-2. If `Allow crossfade` is enabled for that BreakN in `Rotator -> Clock Editor`, break items can use regular crossfade timing; if disabled, transitions inside that break stay hard-switched.
+2. If `Allow crossfade` is enabled for that BreakN in the global `Rotator -> Clock Editor -> BREAKS` settings, break items can use regular crossfade timing; if disabled, transitions inside that break stay hard-switched.

 ---